rvrnjn594/design-patterns/01.creational/04-prototype.md

 The difference between shallow and deep copy is illustrated in this figure:
 ![Shallow vs Deep Copy](https://springframework.guru/wp-content/uploads/2015/04/4-23-2015-1-55-29-AM.jpg)
 Important distinction to remember:

- >In the figure above, an object X references an object O. A shallow copy of X creates a new object X2 that also references object O. In contrast, a deep copy of X creates a new object X2 that references the new object O2(copy of O).
+> In the figure above, an object X references an object O. A shallow copy of X creates a new object X2 that also references object O. In contrast, a deep copy of X creates a new object X2 that references the new object O2(copy of O).

+When using the prototype pattern, should we go for shallow copy or for deep copy?

+> There is no hard and fast rule, it all depends on the requirement.
+If an object has only primitive fields or immutable objects (whose state cannot change, once created), use a shallow copy.
+When the object has references to other mutable objects, then either choose shallow copy or deep copy.
+For example, if the references are not modified anytime, avoid deep copy and go for shallow copy.
+But, if you know that the references will be modified and the modification might affect the intended behavior of the application, then you need to go for deep copy.

+> > When you go for a deep copy, you will need to override the Object.clone() method in all the member classes and then recursively clone their objects.

+> > Alternatively, you can get a deep copy by serializing an object and then restoring it back through Java object serialization.
+Using serialization is a simple approach, keep in mind serialization is resource intensive and can produce unexpected results if not done properly.